|Map borrowed from the Internet & altered/purpled by me; plum drawing also by me.|

 Except that the Plain Dealer, claiming that the population couldn’t get enough of The Plum, then slapped the motto (sometimes shortened to “Cleveland’s A Plum,” sometimes in its entirety) on every possible marketing novelty — buttons, mugs, tote bags, bumper stickers, you name it.
 The city celebrated “Plum Week,” culminating in the mayor throwing out the first pitch at an Indians game … using a plum in place of a baseball.

-Yes, we got that “plum” is a term for, as the Oxford English Dictionary notes, “any desirable thing, a coveted prize; the pick of a collection of things; one of the best things in a book, piece of music, etc.; (also) a choice job or appointment.”
+Yes, we understood that “plum” is a term for, as the Oxford English Dictionary notes, “any desirable thing, a coveted prize; the pick of a collection of things; one of the best things in a book, piece of music, etc.; (also) a choice job or appointment.”

 Even without the New York comparison, the metaphor seemed forced.
 Cleveland has never had any connection to plums.
 The suburbs just south of Cleveland used to be known as the “Greenhouse Capital of America.”
 But Cleveland’s agricultural industry was dying off by the late 1970s, and at any rate, wasn’t famous for its plum-growing capabilities.
 Ohio was once among the nation’s leading growers of tomatoes.
 So boasting “Cleveland: Wow!
 What a Tomato!” might have made sense at one point.
 Maybe.*